 I'm placing this as a part of the review since it gives a taste of the playset expansions yet to release across the year and is standard within the starter pack.
 With this playset you get taken into what is a mini story within the Clone Wars series where a core four work together to take on the threat of the sith.
 This includes taking on General Grevious and even the returning Darth Maul.
 This will be great for fans that miss the animated series and felt it was just left without conclusion.
 This is a chain of missions chaining a story filled with action, great side stories and a bunch of characters that we haven't seen in the longest time.
 It brought us across the best prequel planets and was actually a well developer side tale for use to explore.
 The core part of the story aside from doing any side quests was a few hours in length and I found that to be rather decent.

 After playing the second Disney Infinity title I could clearly see that this was the initial vision from the start as it's a much deeper collection than the previous entry.
 The menus are also deep, yet smooth to move through and everything within the game itself is easy to understand.
 Younger individuals will have the largest thrill from this collection seeing their toys come to life as they fly around in ships or hop around wielding lightsabers.
 The world looks great all around you with each character being generally special.
 The depth of customization for creating entire maps to play on or even your own house area it great.
 It's hard to cover just how much content is actually available in this package and there's always something new to do with extra playsets released through the year and even user generated content.
 The number of items you can purchase is massive and spans a massive library of franchises.
 The most magical component within Infinity is the connection of all these universes coming together for one cohesive environment.
 After it all my biggest worry heading in was how the Star Wars content would be and it was probably the best game based on that franchise for awhile.

-Review Done on Disney Infinity 3.0 + Twilight of the Republic Playset for Xbox One
+Disney Infinity 3.0 + Twilight of the Republic Playset Review Review on Xbox One

 Review Code Provided by High Road PR